alexinea/org/code-of-conduct.md

 # MEMBER CODE OF CONDUCT

-The .NET Core Community (NCC) was created to doster an open, innovative, inclusive and welcoming community around open source .NET/.NET Core.
+The .NET China Community was created to doster an open, innovative, inclusive and welcoming community around open source .NET/.NET Core.
 To clarify expected behaviour in our communities we have adopted the [Contributor Covenant](contributor-covenant.org).
 This code of conduct has been adopted by [many other open source communities](contributor-covenant.org/adopters) and we feel it expresses our values well.

 ### Our Pledge